Sideway

-Sideway (pronounced "Siddaway") is an area of Stoke-on-Trent, approximately one mile south west of Stoke-upon-Trent, Stoke-on-Trent, in Staffordshire, England.
+Sideway (/ˈsɪdəweɪ/ SID-ə-way) is an area of Stoke-on-Trent, approximately one mile south west of Stoke-upon-Trent, Stoke-on-Trent, in Staffordshire, England.
 It is located on the junction of the A500 and the A50 adjacent to the Bet365 Stadium.

 The area around the stadium was formerly a spoil tip for the Hem Heath Colliery, which closed in the mid-1990s; the stadium itself opened in 1997.
 The surrounding area has also been redeveloped and is home to a hotel, restaurant, health club and a number of car dealerships.

 Sideway is also home to a Michelin factory, a medium wave transmitter for Absolute Radio, Greatest Hits Radio Staffordshire & Cheshire and BBC Radio Stoke, and the base of Marcroft Engineering, a railway wagon repair company.

 It also has two lakes which are controlled by Fenton and District Angling Society.
 Known as the Overflow complex.

 There are proposals to build a park and ride station in this area, taking advantage of its location on the A500 and A50.